Kumiyama, Kyoto

 Kumiyama (久御山町, Kumiyama-chō) is a town located in Kuse District, Kyoto Prefecture, Japan.
-As of 1 August 2023, the town has an estimated population of 15,444 in 7353 households and a population density of 1100 persons per km².
+As of 1 August 2023, the town has an estimated population of 15,444 in 7353 households and a population density of 1100 persons per km^{2}.
 The total area of the town is 13.86 sqkm.

 Geography

 Kumiyama is located in southeastern Kyoto Prefecture.
 It is located on an alluvial plain created by the sedimentation of the Kizugawa River, and is located at a low average elevation.